glaucodesouza/FIORI-tips-and-tricks/Call-RAP-CDS-Service/README.md

-# How to call CDS RAP Service
+# How to call CDS RAP Service, from Freestyle app controller
             //----------------------------------------------
             // Read data
             //----------------------------------------------